hoamon/www-hoamon-info/docs/www/english.rst

-My second job was a assistant of graduates career guidance section of National Chi Nan University to analyze and write the reports of graduated, programming enterprise visits and handle web site.
+My second job was a assistant of graduates career guidance section of National Chi Nan University to analyze and write the reports of graduated, programming enterprise visits and handle web sites.

 The Last work was the programmer of my academic advisor.
 In the working period, i build two construction management web sites: